YellowPapayas/wit-bindgen/VISITOR_DESIGN.md

 ## Feature Gating

-The visitor functionality is **feature-gated** behind the `visitor` feature flag.
+The visitor functionality is **feature-gated** behind the `annotation` feature flag.
 This means users must explicitly enable it in their `Cargo.toml` to use visitor functionality.

 ### Why Feature Gate?